wangkuiyi/wangkuiyi.github.io/ane.md

 The code snippet below demonstrates the interchangeability between `nn.Conv2d` and `nn.Linear`.
 When projecting a batch of $B$ $I$-dimensional vectors into the $O$-dimensional space, you can either:

-1. use a traditional $I\times O$ linear projection matrix, or
+1. use a traditional $O\times I$ linear projection matrix, or
 2. reshape the input batch to shape $(B, I, 1, 1)$ and use a Conv2d layer with a kernel of shape $(O, I, 1, 1)$.

 The output of the Conv2d operation will have the shape $(B, O, 1, 1)$, which can be reshaped to $(B, O)$, yielding results identical to the linear projection.
 This equivalence holds whether or not a bias term is included.